Akshay Kumar: Citizenship

 Sometime during or after the 2011 Canadian federal election, the Conservative government there granted Canadian citizenship to Kumar by invoking a little-known law which allowed circumventing the usual residency requirement for Canadian immigrants.
 According to a former Conservative Party minister, Tony Clement, the citizenship was awarded in return for Kumar's offer of putting his "star power to use to advance Canada-Indian relations," and Canada's "trade relations, commercial relations, in the movie sector, in the tourism sector."
 Although Kumar had earlier appeared in a campaign event for Conservative Prime Minister Stephen Harper in Brampton, Ontario, a city with a large Indo-Canadian population, and praised Harper, Clement denied that the citizenship was a reward for partisan support.
 Kumar had received an honorary doctorate degree from the University of Windsor, and in a 2010 interview with the Economist claimed he had "dual citizenship."
 He was one of the 15 international celebrities invited for the Olympics torch-bearer rally to Canada.

-In December 2019, Kumar stated that he has applied for an Indian passport and plans to give up his Canadian citizenship.
-On 15 August 2023, on the occasion of Independence Day, Kumar confirmed he got Indian citizenship back and renounced his Canadian citizenship as required by Indian law.
+In December 2019, Kumar stated that he had applied for an Indian passport and planned to give up his Canadian citizenship.
+On 15 August 2023, on the occasion of Independence Day, Kumar confirmed he had regained his Indian citizenship and renounced his Canadian citizenship as required by Indian law.